vserranoc/refactored-waddle/airflow/readme.md

 This DAG loads the previous task, cleans the data, vectorizes the core, runs the model and finally obtains the scoring.
 The tasks are distributed in 3 tasks:

 -  Task 1.
-Generates Alert when the DAG ELT has been completed
+Generates alert when the DAG ELT has been completed

 -  Task 2.
-Clean the data:

-        Transform the data: generate sparse matrix

-        Run the logistic regression model:

-        Calculate the evaluation metrics:
+Scoring: Clean the data, Transform the data (generate sparse matrix), Classification model, Calculate the evaluation metrics

 -  Task 3.
-Save the sentiment prediction
+Persistence.

 The following image shows evidence of these tasks: